Talking with Your Children about HIV: HIV Awareness for Children

 Children nine to 12 years old think a lot about their bodies.
 Many of them are entering or going through puberty.
 At this age, children also feel a lot of peer pressure – pressure from other children their age – to try new (and possibly dangerous) things.
 Now is the time to tell them how HIV is transmitted.
 Since HIV is often transmitted by sexual contact, now is the time to give your children correct information about sex.
 Tell them about the importance of sexual health and safer sex.
 Let them know that sharing needles or syringes for injection drug use, steroid injection, and informal tattooing or body piercing can put them at risk for acquiring HIV.
 Teach preteens that they have choices in life and that the decisions they make today could affect them for the rest of their lives.
 You may also want to tell your children that it is okay for them to talk to an adult they trust (parent, teacher, older relative) if they feel unhappy, pressured, or bullied.

 Thirteen- to 19-year-olds are often more concerned with their self-image and friendships than with what their parents have to say.
 Many teenagers take risks and feel that "it can't happen to me."
 During these formative years, it is important to continue to provide your child with correct information about HIV and safer sex.
 You may wish to provide resources such as books and videos that they can view on their own.
 This is also an important age to talk about treatment as prevention, including pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP).
-For more information, see our fact sheet on What Parents and Providers Need to Know about HIV Risk and Teens.
+For more information, see our fact sheet on Teens and HIV Prevention: What Parents and Providers Need to Know.

 Taking Care of Yourself